rackerlabs/support-how-to/content/general/smdc-data-center-migration-customer-faq.md

 -   Perform a test reboot of your servers before the migration to ensure that applications and services start correctly.
-If you want Rackspace to do this, raise a request by using the customer portal.
+If you want Rackspace to do this, raise a request by using the Customer Portal.

 #### Who should I contact if I have more questions about the migration?

 Contact us in any of the following ways:

--   Ask your Rackspace engagement manager or customer success manager for more information.
+-   Ask your Rackspace Engagement manager or Customer Success manager for more information.
--   Update one of the ticket notifications that will be published in the customer portal.
+-   Update one of the ticket notifications that will be published in the Customer Portal.